 And right now, that’s too painful for you.
 So, you think, let’s not go there.
-As you continue to live in your fantasyland of your affair, you continue to forsake self, work, and other important things and people in your life until the next moment to spend together becomes available and voila!
+As you continue to live in the fantasyland of your affair, you continue to forsake self, work, and other important things and people in your life until the next moment to spend together becomes available, and voila!
 You get the rush all over again.
 Bam.

 The emotional roller coaster of the highs and lows are in the moment, rationalized, and embraced.
 Yet, as guilt, shame, and reality takes over when it ends (because the majority of affairs fizzle out after six months), you cannot help but feel more destroyed, alone, and question yourself for the decisions that you made.

 Many like you though suffer in silence and do not get the support they need.
 It’s during these times that you need your friends the most, but many become judgmental and find it difficult to support you through this loss because many cannot understand why you had the affair or if they do understand in some way, they might have to take a look at their life, and for most people, that can be equally painful.